Did you know that there are over 200 different factors that contribute to your ranking on Google?

 A list of keywords and keyword phrases will populate and be ranked by how competitive the keyword is (how many people want to rank for it) and the average number of monthly searches for the keyword.

 If you’re a local business that’s looking to attract local customers, you’ll want to consider including the names of cities and the state you’re servicing.
-Since very few cannabis product companies can cross state lines, geo-targeted keywords will be especially important to companies trying to attract customers.

 If your B2B service or product can sell nationally, consider your target markets in the keyword creation process.